-A black line in the margin indicates a change to that rule when published for the first time, and will then appear until the module is reissued.
+A black line in the margin indicates a change to that rule since the last printed version.
+The Rule Book Briefing Leaflet in the online Standards Catalogue contains more information about the changes.
 Green text in the margin indicates who is responsible for carrying out the rule.